-- Make sure to take the dress with you when you shop, so you can try it with the sweater.
+- Make sure to take the dress with you when you shop to try it with the sweater.

 - Find a pair of nude shoes to go with the dress.

 - Do not try to wear a necklace with this type of dress.
-Instead, just wear earnings and a cuff style bracelet.
+Instead, just wear earrings and a cuff-style bracelet.

-It ended up that she went out to find a sweater and ended up with a new suit, instead for the wedding.
-Bottom line is, when buying a dress on sale, make sure you LOVE it!
+It ended up finding a sweater and ended up with a new suit, instead of for the wedding.
+The bottom line is, when buying a dress on sale, make sure you LOVE it!

 If it comes with a self-belt, throw it away and use a leather one or not one at all!